Rescue of Jews by Catholics during the Holocaust: Italy

 From his Vatican office, and in co-operation with Pius XII, Monsignor Hugh O'Flaherty, an Irishman, operated an escape operation for Jews and Allied escapees.
 The Irish Independent credited him with having saved more than 6,500 people during the war.
 From 1943, he began to offer shelter to allied servicemen seeking sanctuary in the Vatican.
 Using fake documents and a clandestine communications network, O'Flaherty defied the Gestapo's war criminal commander of Rome, Herbert Kappler, and evaded capture through the German occupation of Rome.
 O'Flaherty's '"Rome Escape Line" hid British and American soldiers and Jews in safe houses around the city.
 Kappler had a white line drawn around the boundary of the Vatican and offered a bounty on O'Flaherty's head.
 O'Flaherty forgave Kappler after the war, and became a regular visitor to his prison cell - eventually presiding at his conversion to Catholicism.
-O'Flaherty's story was dramatised in the 1983 film The Scarlet and the Black, and Ireland honours his work with the Hugh O'Flaherty International Humanitarian Award.
+O'Flaherty's story was dramatized in the 1983 film The Scarlet and the Black, and Ireland honours his work with the Hugh O'Flaherty International Humanitarian Award.

 Swedish-born Elisabeth Hesselblad was listed among the "Righteous" by Yad Vashem for her religious institute's work assisting Jews.
 She and two British women, Mother Riccarda Beauchamp Hambrough and Sister Katherine Flanagan, have been beatified for reviving the Swedish Bridgettine Order of nuns and hiding scores of Jewish families in their convent during Rome's period of occupation under the Nazis.

 The churches, monasteries and convents of Assisi formed the Assisi Network and served as a safe haven for Jews.
 Gilbert credits the network, established by Bishop Giuseppe Placido Nicolini and Abbott Rufino Niccaci of the Franciscan Monastery, with saving 300 people.
 When the Nazis began rounding up Jews, Monsignor Nicolini, Bishop of Assisi, ordered Father Aldo Brunacci to lead a rescue operation, arranging sheltering places in 26 monasteries and convents and providing false papers for transit.
 Respect for Jewish religious practices saw Yom Kippur celebrated at Assisi in 1943, with nuns preparing the meal to end the fast.
-Other Italian clerics honoured by Yad Vashem include the theology professor Fr Giuseppe Girotti of Dominican Seminary of Turin, who saved many Jews before being arrested and sent to Dacau, where he died in 1945; Fr Arrigo Beccari, who protected around 100 Jewish children in his seminary and among local farmers in the village of Nonantola in Central Italy; and Don Gaetano Tantalo, a parish priest who sheltered a large Jewish family.
+Other Italian clerics honored by Yad Vashem include the theology professor Fr Giuseppe Girotti of Dominican Seminary of Turin, who saved many Jews before being arrested and sent to Dacau, where he died in 1945; Fr Arrigo Beccari, who protected around 100 Jewish children in his seminary and among local farmers in the village of Nonantola in Central Italy; and Don Gaetano Tantalo, a parish priest who sheltered a large Jewish family.
+Sister Marguerite Bernes collaborated with Prati parish priest Father Antonio Dressino to hide Jewish refugees.
 Of Italy's 44,500 Jews, some 7,680 were murdered in the Nazi Holocaust.